bneukom/UnrealSnow/README.md

    The stochastic weather generator uses a two state markov chain to simulate temperature and precipitation as described in *Stochastic simulation of daily precipitation, temperature, and solar radiation* by Richardson.

 If additional climate data imports are needed the interface [USimulationWeatherDataProviderBase](https://github.com/bneukom/snowsimulation/blob/master/Source/SnowSimulation/Simulation/Data/SimulationWeatherDataProviderBase.h) can be extended.

-# TODO

-1. Fix GPU bugs with rendering target
-2. Improve statistical weather generator

-   The statistical weather generator is only able to generate weather data for a single site.
-It should be updated to be able to generate weather data for multiple sites.
-This could be achieved by using

-3. Fix interpolation for multiple climate data sites

 # Screenshots